Martin1994/JsonJitSerializer/README.md

 # JSON Serializer JIT Compiler for .NET Core 3.0

-__Note: This package is currently only for experiment purpose.
-APIs may be changed at any time.__

 Emit CIL (MSIL) code at runtime for serializing JSON object, utilizing the `System.Test.Json` namespace provided since .NET Core 3.0.

 # Example usage